Elevate the power of your work

 Having recently celebrated our 70th anniversary, we know quite a bit about resiliency.
 As records and information shifted from paper-based to digital, we’ve evolved to meet your lifecycle management needs for all formats of information, including the media on which it’s stored.
 And as a result of the global pandemic, our ability to provide records in digital format strengthened your resilience by enabling work-from-home employees to provide undisturbed customer experiences and conduct essential operations, such as distributing mail.

-The Economist Impact research very clearly shows that organizations that are purposeful about creating a sustained approach to—and investment in—resilience outperform their peers on a number of fronts, including customer satisfaction, employee engagement, and risk mitigation.
+The Economist Impact research very clearly shows that organisations that are purposeful about creating a sustained approach to—and investment in—resilience outperform their peers on a number of fronts, including customer satisfaction, employee engagement, and risk mitigation.

-“By weaving sustainability into every corner of the organization, leaders can collaborate better, empower employees, and extend ESG practices to build stronger relationships with customers and partners,” says Kevin Hagen, VP ESG Strategy at Iron Mountain.
+“By weaving sustainability into every corner of the organisation, leaders can collaborate better, empower employees, and extend ESG practices to build stronger relationships with customers and partners,” says Kevin Hagen, VP ESG Strategy at Iron Mountain.
 “As a result, ESG efforts are imperative to success and modern resilience.”

-Another key finding is that employee well-being and safety is now the top area of focus for executives, yet 35% of senior executives feel significant or much improvement is required to prioritize employee well-being and safety.
+Another key finding is that employee well-being and safety is now the top area of focus for executives, yet 35% of senior executives feel significant or much improvement is required to prioritise employee well-being and safety.

-Edward Greene, Chief Human Resources Officer at Iron Mountain asserts that “in creating workforce resilience for the future, businesses must prioritize employee well-being above all else.
+Edward Greene, Chief Human Resources Officer at Iron Mountain asserts that “in creating workforce resilience for the future, businesses must prioritise employee well-being above all else.
 This requires leaders to truly invest in their workforce through accessible career development programs and a genuine understanding of employee needs and goals.
 Our employees around the world deserve an empathetic, adaptive, and inclusive approach to charting the future of work.”